wso2-attic/ballerina-integrator/README.md

    service "passthrough" created
 ```

-- You can verify Kubernetes deployment, service and ingress are running properly, by using following Kubernetes commands.
+You can verify that the Kubernetes deployment, service, and ingress are running properly, by using following Kubernetes commands.

 ```bash
    $ kubectl get service